playfulsparkle/oc4_google_analytics/README.md

 ### 3. Install the Extension
 4. Once uploaded, find the **Playful Sparkle - Google Analytics (GA4)** extension and click the `Install` button.
-5. Navigate to `Extensions` and select `Analytics (GA4)` from the dropdown.
+5. Navigate to `Extensions` and select `Analytics` from the dropdown.
 6. Locate the **Playful Sparkle - Google Analytics (GA4)** in the module list and click the green `Install` button.

 ### 4. Configure the Extension
-1. After installation, go to the `Extensions` page, ensuring `Analytics (GA4)` is selected.
+1. After installation, go to the `Extensions` page, ensuring `Analytics` is selected.
 2. Click `Edit` next to the **Playful Sparkle - Google Analytics (GA4)** extension.
 3. Enter your Google tag ID (G-XXXXXXXXXX) in the provided field.
-4. Enable the module by setting the status to "Enabled."
+4. Enable the module by setting the status to `Enabled`.
 5. Save the configuration.

 ---

 ## Support & Feedback

-For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).
+For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [%s](mailto:%s).